netbox-community/netbox-zero-to-hero/modules/11-custom-scripts/11-custom-scripts.md

 Hello and welcome to module 11 of the NetBox 'Zero-to-Hero' course.
 In [Module 10: Providers and Circuits](../10-providers-and-circuits/10-providers-and-circuits.md), Network Engineer Susan added the Circuit to connect the new Brisbane branch office to the Internet.

-Now it's time for the Brisbane office to 'go live', so Eric is going to use a custom script to Update the status of the Site, all Locations, Racks, Devices, Clusters and VMs located at the site from `Planned` to `Active` This will be much more convenient than having to go into each section of the NetBox system to update the status of all the objects.
+Now it's time for the Brisbane office to 'go live', so Eric is going to use a custom script to Update the status of the Site, all Locations, Racks, Devices, Clusters and VMs located at the site from `Planned` to `Active` This will be much quicker and more convenient than having to go into each section of the NetBox UI to update the status of all the objects.
+He can simply run the script to update everything in a couple of seconds!

 Eric's boss has also just informed him that a new branch office is planned for Stockholm, Sweden and that he should plan for this also.
-As the company has standardized on the same network equipment for all branch office locations, Eric is going to use another Custom Script to create the site, as well as the network devices that we is planning to deploy there.
+As the company has standardized on the same network equipment for all branch office locations, Eric is going to use another Custom Script to create the planned site, as well as the network devices that he is planning to deploy there.

 By the end of this module you will be able to:
 - Describe what Custom Scripts are in NetBox and what kind of tasks they can be used to accomplish